 ADHD is often described in terms of symptoms, diagnoses, and treatment options.
+This page offers a balanced perspective based on clinical and experiential observation.

 While these frameworks can be helpful, they do not always fully capture the lived experience of attention, restlessness, and thought.